SonderMindOrg/sober_swag/docs/serializers.md

 # ^ nils become nil
 ```

-This properly changes the `type` to be a nillable type, as well.
+This properly changes the `type` to be a nilable type, as well.

 ### Array